Reverse Mortgage Loans

 If you (or your heirs) decide to keep the property, you can pay the loan balance in full.

-To learn more, take a look at How Do Reverse Mortgages Work?.
+To learn more, take a look at How Do Reverse Mortgage Loans Work?.

 The Right Choice for You?

-Reverse mortgages have received a great deal of media attention — both positive and negative.
+Reverse mortgage loans have received a great deal of media attention — both positive and negative.
 This has led to confusion and misinformation.